Rescue Story

 He also nibbled lettuce.
 He took more Critical Care.
 Eating is still a challenge for him because he is so congested, but he tries anyway.
 He leans forward.
 He breathes as best he can.
 He chooses to keep living in these tiny, brave moments.

-At his appointment today, Dr. Morales examined him with tenderness and care.
+At his appointment, Dr. Morales examined him with tenderness and care.
 She looked at his little shaved body, his swollen skin, his tired eyes, and then she said something that filled the room with hope.

 She said he is a strong bunny.

-Lazarus explored the room this evening, taking slow, soft steps that felt like a promise.
+Lazarus explored the room that evening, taking slow, soft steps that felt like a promise.
 His eyes looked brighter.
 His posture looked lighter.
-He looked like a bunny who, for the first time in a long time, felt warm, safe and held.
+He looked like a bunny who, for the first time in a long time, felt warm, safe, and held.

 He is not out of the woods, but he is no longer wandering them alone.